 PLEASE READ THE FOLLOWING STATEMENT TO THE CLASS:

 UAF was directed by the Board of Regents to develop a process to obtain Student Opinion of Instruction, and, in 1980 the UAF Faculty Senate passed a resolution adopting a university-administered process.
 The resolution states, “the results of evaluations are to be used to aid curriculum improvement, to aid in improvement of teaching by individual faculty, for documentation for faculty promotion and tenure, and to aid students in course selection.”
 Because of the importance of your opinion, please mark your responses carefully.
 We encourage you to take this opportunity to provide your opinion on the survey forms as well as an opportunity to provide written feedback directly to your instructor on the yellow comment sheets.
 The yellow comment sheets are not read by anyone other than the instructor.
-Survey reports are available for review in the Rasmuson Library and at the ASUAF office.
+Survey reports are available for review at the ASUAF office.
 The Office of the Provost, in conjunction with each College/School, administers the process.

 PLEASE DO THE FOLLOWING: